IT50/book/en/theory/binary-data.md

 You will also read data in bytes rather than in bits.
 A byte is commonly written as a two-digit hexadecimal number that can be directly converted from its binary representation.
 For example, `0b11100100` will be represented as `0xE4`, where in a certain convention `0b` stands for binary and `0x` stands for hexadecimal.

+## Amount of binary data

+When discussing the amount of binary data, we can say there is a certain number of bits or bytes.
+The example data above is 8 bytes, or 64 bits.

+The symbol for bit is a lowercase **b**.
+For extra clarity, you can also use **bit**.

+The symbol for byte is an uppercase **B** or lowercase **o** (“octet”, a group of eight things).

 ## Addressing

-Similar to how only whole bytes are useful, in certain contexts, only whole **blocks** of some bytes are useful.
-In such contexts, the total length of raw data is a multiple of a block size, which is commonly chosen to be a power of 2 bytes.
-In contexts where the concept of block is not helpful, the length of binary data can be any number of bytes.

 An **address** is a number used to locate a byte or block in raw data.

-**Linear addressing** is a very simple way to give addresses to positions in a piece of data.
-The starting position has address 0, and the address increases by 1 for every subsequent byte or block.
+**Linear addressing** is a very simple way to addresses a piece of data.
+The starting position has address 0, and the address increases by 1 for every subsequent byte (or fixed-size **block** of bytes, which we will use in a later chapter.)

-In our example, the author dictates to not use blocks, so addresses are given to bytes.
-These are the addresses and their corresponding data.
+In our example, these are the addresses and their corresponding data.

 | Byte address | Data (binary) | Data (hexadecimal) |
 | ------------ | ------------- | ------------------ |